zlaja-billund/django-easy-local-prod-environment-switch/README.md

 # Django easy way to handle environments

-This project demonstrates a simple way to manage both local and production environments.
+This Django project demonstrates a simple way to manage both local and production environments.
 It is built upon Fly.io and provides an easy method to switch between local development and production environments.

 ## Usage
 To run the project, just type the following commands in the terminal: